Dick Clark: Dick Clark's New Year's Rockin' Eve

 In 1972, Dick Clark first produced New Year's Rockin' Eve, a New Year's Eve music special for NBC which included coverage of the ball drop festivities in New York City.
 Clark aimed to challenge the dominance of Guy Lombardo's New Year's specials on CBS, as he believed its big band music was too dated.
 After two years on NBC—during which the show was hosted by Three Dog Night and George Carlin, respectively—the program moved to ABC, and Clark assumed hosting duties.
 Following Lombardo's death in 1977, Rockin' Eve experienced a surge in popularity and later became the most-watched annual New Year's Eve broadcast.
-Clark also served as a special correspondent for ABC News's ABC 2000 Today broadcast, covering the arrival of 2000.
+Clark also was a special correspondent for ABC News's ABC 2000 Today broadcast, covering the arrival of 2000.

 Following his stroke (which prevented him from appearing at all on the 2004–05 edition), Clark returned to make brief appearances on the 2005–06 edition while ceding the majority of hosting duties to Ryan Seacrest.
 Reaction to Clark's appearance was mixed.
 While some TV critics (including Tom Shales of The Washington Post, in an interview with the CBS Radio Network) felt that he was not in good enough shape to do the broadcast, stroke survivors and many of Clark's fans praised him for being a role model for people dealing with post-stroke recovery.
 Seacrest remained host and an executive producer of the special, assuming full duties after Clark's death.